-Are you living your life to the fullest, enjoying moments as they occur or has your life become a drive-by experience?
-If you don’t have a healthy work-life balance, you’re not getting the most out of life.
+Are you living your life to the fullest, enjoying moments as they occur, or has your life become a drive-by experience?
+A healthy work-life balance is vital to living your best life.

-When we live our lives very fast-paced, on a tight schedule, moving from one step to the next, we lack work balance and often become so busy that we miss the enjoyment of important moments in our day.
-As we approach the end of the day, we may even experience moments of true fulfillment, but if we can’t recall key elements of our day, we are not living in the moment.
+If we live our lives very fast-paced, on a tight schedule, moving from one thing to the next, we lack work-life balance and often become so busy that we miss the little things that occur around us that bring us joy.
+As we approach the end of the day, we often do not recall critical elements of our day.

 Drive-By Life Phenomena